swaroopsm/doattend/README.md

 # DoAttend

 Rails generator and functions to communicate the DoAttend API.
+You need to have a DoAttend API key to communicate the DoAttend API.
+If you do not have one yet, you can contact DoAttend to get an API key.

 ## Installation